pv/testrig/README.rst

 Configuration
 -------------

-Configuration is read from ``testrig.ini`` by default.
+Configuration is read from an ``.ini`` file.
 It contains sections, one per test environment.
 Section named ``DEFAULT`` can be used to specify (overridable) default values for the configuration items.

 An example first (runs scipy test suite against old and new numpy versions)::